ehlesp/smallab-k8s-pve-guide/G004 - Host configuration 02 ~ UPS management with NUT.md

     Using subdriver: APC HID 0.96
     ~~~

     The command tells you what components it's using and, in the last line, also indicates you what driver NUT used to connect to your particular UPS.
-In this guide's example, you can see it's using the correct APC subdriver.
+In this guide's example, you can see it's using the correct APC "subdriver".

 7. Next, let's configure the NUT daemon, so edit the file `/etc/nut/upsd.conf`.
 Again, make a backup first.